 29, March 2022

 Another man was at the bottom of the steps.
 He said, “Come on, I’ll take you there.”
-We walked and talked about the house that was built in the late 1700s and had survived the Civil War.
+We walked and talked about the house built in the late 1700s and survived the Civil War.
 We came to a stream that we needed to cross.
 It was more water-filled mud holes than a running stream.
-I slid, standing up, down the embankment, and in one motion jumped almost to the other side stepping in the mud.
+I slid, standing up, down the embankment and in one motion, jumped almost to the other side, stepping in the mud.
 My hiking boots were really muddy from that.
 We walked to the building, a small event hall, where I saw another puddle of water that was fairly clear.
-I cleaned the mud off my boots and as I stepped toward the door the man I was walking with said, “Are you feeling a little strange yet?”
+I cleaned the mud off my boots, and as I stepped toward the door, the man I was walking with said, “Are you feeling a little strange yet?”

-There was a band lightly playing psychedelic music with a man in a deep voice waxing poetically about “the wonders of the mind”.
+A band lightly played psychedelic music with a man in a deep voice waxing poetically about “the wonders of the mind.”

 I woke up